JAForbes/sum-type/readme.md

 Serializable, static, strongly typed and most of all: simple.

 - Run time type checking powered by [sanctuary-def]
-- Serializable: Send types over the wire
+- Serializable: send types over the wire
 - Supports all [sanctuary-def] defined types including generics
-- Adheres to the [static-sum-type] specification and compatible with sst helpers
+- Adheres to the [static-sum-type] specification and compatible with [static-sum-type] functions

 Quick Start
 -----------